 The difficulty relative to the status of stations that may be applicable to suborbital vehicles is due to the lack of an agreed demarcation line between the Earth’s atmosphere and space.
 As the sub-orbital vehicle may be physically located within the major portion of Earth’s atmosphere and/or for a brief period of time in space, the definitions could lead to an inconsistency in the application of the regulations for the stations on the sub-orbital vehicle which intend to operate as terrestrial and/or earth stations, due to the brief period of time in space, since the terrestrial and earth stations would have to remain in the major part of the Earth’s atmosphere to comply with these definitions.

 One consequence of the inconsistency could be that the definition of space station found in RR No. 1.64 should be the baseline for the classification of a station onboard sub-orbital vehicle.
 In such a case, in accordance with the definition of the RR.
 No. 1.64, the classification of the stations on-board a sub-orbital vehicle has to be “space stations” when the operation “is beyond, is intended to go beyond, or has been beyond, the major portion of Earth’s atmosphere”.
 These stations would therefore need to use the appropriate space service allocation.
 However, the relevant space service allocation or directions of the space services to be used for sub-orbital vehicles do not always exist in the current Table of Frequency Allocations.
-[Such view may be applicable where the demarcation line between the Earth atmosphere and space is defined, which is not the case.]
-[According to this view, operation of an earth station or terrestrial station onboard suborbital vehicles during the brief period of time that it may be in space, irrespective of being safety related or not, can be only notified in accordance with RR No. 4.4.]
 Consequently, an earth station or a terrestrial station onboard sub orbital vehicle operating in space could then only be notified under RR No. 4.4.